“Should I Go On a Second Date?”

 One of the most important factors to consider when deciding if you should go on a second date is if there is mutual respect between the both of you.
 This involves respecting each other’s boundaries, opinions, and feelings.
 If you felt like your date was disrespectful towards you in any way, it’s a major red flag.
 The concept of respectful interactions goes beyond the date too.
 For example, have they replied in a timely manner since and do they seem engaged in getting to know you better?
 Everyone can take time out of their day to send a quick text or make plans for another date if they’re interested.
 So if the communication after the first date has been lacking, it might not be worth pursuing a second date.

 Sure, you don’t have to be messaging every day if the conversation has reached a natural pause, but if they are taking days to reply to a question or make plans, you might be setting yourself up for a painful ride if you choose to pursue things further.
 It’s equally important that you respect them.
-You won’t be able to feel a genuine sense of attraction for someone if you don’t respect them.
+You won’t be able to feel a genuine sense of attraction for someone if you don’t.
 If there were moments during the date when you felt like you didn’t respect them, it’s probably not a good idea to go on a second date.

 5. How did you feel when it was time to say goodbye?